thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-express.js/hello-world.md

 - app is an instance of the express module
 - METHOD is an HTTP request method \(GET, POST, PUT or DELETE\)
 - PATH is a path on the server \(e.g. '/', '/books', '/books/:id'\).
 - CALLBACK_FUNCTION is a callback function executed when the route is matched.
-The callback function usually has a signature like the one below:
+It's usually called `route handler`.
+A route handler function usually has a signature like the one below:

 ```javascript
 function xxxHandler(request, response) {